iszczesniak/taw/index.md

 * your English (grammar, vocabulary),

-* whether you minded the limit and the deadline.
+* whether you mind the limit and the deadline.

+Please submit the best you can because I cannot accept corrections.

 **Deadline: the last lecture.**

-Please submit the best you can, because I cannot accept corrections.